Argumentative Characterizations of (Extended) Disjunctive Logic Programs

 \section{Extended Disjunctive Logic Programs}

 Intuitively, the connective $\sim$ may be understood as representing `negation as failure' (to prove the converse)~\cite{Cl78}.
 This kind of negation is also known as `weak negation'.
-Extended (disjunctive) logic programs are obtained by introducing another negation connective, $\neg$, which acts as an explicit (strong, classical) negation, and allowing literals (namely, atomic formulas or their explicit negation) instead of the atoms in the rules~$(\star)$ of Definition~\ref{def:DLP}.
-Formally, an {\em extended disjunctive logic program\/} $\pi$ is a finite set of rules of the form
+Extended (disjunctive) logic programs are obtained by introducing another negation connective, $\neg$, which acts as an explicit (strong, classical) negation, and allowing $\neg$-literals (namely, atomic formulas or their explicit negation) instead of the atoms in the rules~$(\star)$ of Definition~\ref{def:DLP}.
+Formally: